 The McGirt decision was a victory for all of Indian country.
 The Cherokee Nation is now committed to addressing new challenges created by the decision while preserving our rights and land.

 On July 9, 2020, the Supreme Court’s McGirt v.
-Oklahoma decision and subsequent state rulings recognized that the Cherokee Nation reservation, and the reservations of four other tribes in Oklahoma, had not been disestablished.
-Now, the Cherokee Nation is hard at work to protect sovereignty while fighting for the public safety and legal cooperation we need in the wake of the historic decision.
+Oklahoma decision and subsequent state rulings recognized that the Cherokee Nation reservation had not been disestablished, and therefore the tribe retains its constitutional, sovereign authority on its land.
+Now, the Cherokee Nation is hard at work to protect sovereignty in the wake of this historic decision, while fighting for the public safety, infrastructure, health and economic needs of everyone living on its reservation.

 McGirt recognized that for over a century the state of Oklahoma had illegally acted outside of its jurisdiction by prosecuting cases on tribal land that should have been in tribal or federal court.
-After decades of the suppression of their justice systems, tribes are now working to expand their capacity and resources to ensure victims are supported and public safety is upheld.
+After decades of the suppression of their justice systems, tribes are now working to expand their capacity and resources to ensure victims are supported, offenders are prosecuted, and public safety is upheld.

-As part of these efforts, the Cherokee Nation and other tribes are working closely with municipalities and local law enforcement agencies to ensure they continue to have the resources needed to protect public safety and deliver critical services.
+As part of these efforts, the Cherokee Nation is working closely with municipalities and local law enforcement agencies to ensure they continue to have the resources needed to protect public safety and deliver critical services.
 To handle expanded case workloads, the Cherokee Nation has hired additional prosecutors, marshals, and other key staff and has invested in opening new courts.
-The tribe has also increased funding for its criminal justice system by millions to meet McGirt-related obligations.
+The tribe has also increased funding for its criminal justice system by millions of dollars to meet public safety-related obligations.

-The Cherokee Nation also continues to file new cases in tribal court at an unprecedented pace in order to ensure victims can see justice and cases do not fall through the cracks, and is working with our federal partners as they do the same.
+The Cherokee Nation continues to file new cases in tribal court at an unprecedented pace to ensure victims see justice and cases do not fall through the cracks and is working with the tribe’s federal partners as they do the same.